Program in Russian Studies

 Undergraduate Major and Minor

-Bilingual students interested in Russian language study and/or the Russian major and minor are encouraged to consult with the Russian Language Program Director early on in their academic career in order to determine the appropriate course of study.
+Bilingual students interested in a Russian language study and/or the Russian major and minor are encouraged to consult with the Russian Language Program Director early on in their academic career in order to determine the appropriate course of study.

 Learning Goals